Visit our Benefits Reimagined content hub for more contents

 Businesses know that employees enjoy and make full use of computers and smartphones outside of work, so with change happening all around us, why is the way we communicate benefits not changing?

-This is a topic I discussed at the recent 2018 Employee Benefits event on 8 June in Singapore, and I’ll go into further detail about it here.
+This is a topic I discussed at the recent 2018 Employee Benefits event in Singapore, and I’ll go into further detail about it here.

 Today, employees want new ways of working and an experience that offers just–in-time, intuitive digital access, personalization,and wellness.